chang432/twitter_ios_starter/README.md

-# Project 3 - Twutter
+# Project 3 - Twitter
 Twitter is a basic twitter app to read your tweets.

 Time spent: 8 hours spent in total